I Know Your True Name

 - Played for Laughs in Houshin Engi during a battle where the enemy's Paopei was a megaphone that could freeze a person in place by shouting them to do so, as long as the user knew his target's real name.
 Taikoubou has fun with this.

-- In the manga Isuca the main character has the ability to reveal the true name of any magician and demon or otherwise supernatural being through… mouth contact.
+- In Isuca the main character has the ability to reveal the true name of any magician and demon or otherwise supernatural being through… mouth contact.
 Yes, it's that kind of manga.

 - True names play a big part in Loveless as they determine who your partner will be.